Credal Bayesian Deep Learning: A new Bayes' theorem for IPs

 In the future, these results can be generalized to the case in which the elements of $\mathscr{X}$ are unbounded using techniques in \cite{decooman}, and to the case in which the elements of $\mathscr{X}$ are $\mathbb{R}^d$-valued, for some $d\in\mathbb{N}$, since we never used specific properties of $\mathbb{R}$ in our proofs.

-Despite being attractive, the generalized Bayesian update of Theorem \ref{main1} hinges upon three assumptions, namely that $\mathcal{P}^{\text{co}}$ and $\mathcal{L}^\text{co}_\theta$ are both cores of an upper probability, that they are nonempty and weak$^\star$-closed, and that the prior upper probability $\overline{P}$ is concave.
+Despite being attractive, the generalized Bayesian update of Theorem \ref{main1} hinges upon three assumptions, namely that $\mathcal{P}^{\text{co}}$ and $\mathcal{L}^\text{co}_\theta$ are both cores of an upper probability, that they are nonempty, and that the prior upper probability $\overline{P}$ is concave.
 As the proverb goes, there is no free lunch.
-Having to check these assumptions, together with computing a supremum, an infimum, and the integrals in \eqref{ineq_main}, makes Theorem \ref{main1} inadequate to be applied in the context of IBNNs.
+Having to check these assumptions, together with computing a supremum, an infimum, and the integrals in \eqref{ineq_main}, makes Theorem \ref{main1} inadequate to be applied in the context of CBDL.